mrwttldl/WTech-Bootcamp/README.md

-# WTech-Homeworks
+# WTech-Bootcamp
-My homework with python for the WTech Data Science Program
+My working with python for the WTech Data Science Program